Brown Girl, Brownstones: Book 3. The War

 Selina tells Miss Thompson about her fight and her concerns about her mother's plans.
 Miss Thompson, being a maternal and nurturing person, tries to help by distracting her.
 She fixes Selina's hair in curls, then Selina heads to her mother's work with the intention of confronting her about her plans to sell the land behind Deighton's back.
 Silla chastises her for travelling to the part of town by herself at night.

 Silla reveals that she has successfully sold Deighton's land for nine hundred dollars.
 Over the course of a year, Silla forged letters to Deighton's sister and granted his sister the power of attorney to sell the land.
 Deighton seems to be resigned to this fact, and agrees to take out the money the following day.
 He is gone the entire day, which raises Silla's suspicions.
 Deighton comes home with an abundance of frivolous and extravagant gifts.
 Silla mourns the loss of the money that could have gotten them the brownstone.

 The community attends the wedding of ’Gatha Steed’s daughter, which turns out to be an extravagant celebration.
 Deighton shows up to the reception, but it is clear that everyone know what he’s done, and he is essentially excommunicated.
-He severely injures his arm while incorrectly using machinery at a factory job, then begins to follow a cultist religion lead by a man called Father Peace.
+He severely injures his arm while incorrectly using machinery at a factory job, then begins to follow a cultist religion led by a man called Father Peace.
 Deighton he demands to be called "Brother Boyce", and he renounces his family to be with other followers of Father Peace.
 Silla calls the authorities to have him deported back to Barbados.
 The family receives news that Deighton either jumped or fell off the ship that was on its way to Barbados, and he drowned.